JerreyGlen/JerreyGlen/README.md

 - 👋 Hi, I’m @JerreyGlen student in the 5th Semester at the HTW Berlin in Ingenieurinformatik
-- 👀 I’m interested in Programming, Drawing and Reading
+- 👀 I’m interested in Embedded Sytems, Machine Learning, Data-science, Drawing and Reading
 - 🌱 I’m currently learning c#, c++, c, Javascript, java, kotlin...
-- 💞️ I’m looking to have even more Programming Knowledge and know new people in oder to be a better person
+- 💞️ I’m looking to have even more and more professional experience and know new people in oder to be a better person
 - 📫 You kann write me on the email: letpjg@gmail.com

 <!---